-DOE is committed to responsible environmental stewardship of its electronics, including computers, displays, printers and cell phones.
+DOE is committed to responsible lifecycle stewardship of its electronics, including computers, displays, printers, servers and cell phones.
 DOE is also committed to the energy efficient management and optimization of all of its data centers.
-In order to comply with Executive Order 13693, Planning for Federal Sustainability in the Next Decade, Memorandum on Data Center Optimization Initiative (DCOI), and statutory requirements, DOE policy and actions support the following principles of electronic stewardship:
+DOE policy and actions support the following principles of electronic stewardship:

-- procuring environmentally sustainable electronics, including EPEAT-registered, ENERGY STAR certified, and low standby power products;
+- procuring energy efficient and sustainable electronics, including EPEAT-registered, ENERGY STAR certified, and low standby power products;

 - enabling electronics power management and automatic duplexing capabilities;

-- establishing and implementing policies to extend the useful life of agency electronics; and,
+- establishing and implementing policies to extend the useful life of electronics;

 - consolidating and closing unneeded data centers;